Devharal/Hand_gesture_presentation/README.md

 <hr>

-# Hope you like it.
+# Hope you liked it.